kubeshop/tracetest/docs/docs/configuration/connecting-to-data-stores/opensearch.md

 # collector.config.yaml

 # If you already have receivers declared, you can just ignore
-# this one and still use yours instead.
+# this one and use yours instead.
 receivers:
   otlp:
     protocols: